luizribeiro/capsa/DESIGN.md

 ## Overview

 Capsa provides a unified Rust API for running virtual machines across platforms.
-It abstracts hypervisor differences (vfkit on macOS, cloud-hypervisor on Linux) behind a clean interface, with a focus on:
+It abstracts hypervisor differences (Virtualization.framework on macOS, KVM on Linux) behind a clean interface, with a focus on:

 1. **Embeddability**: Use as a library in CLI tools, desktop apps, or servers
 2. **Security by default**: Network policies, resource limits, isolated filesystems